-The Off-Channel Mining Plan is being prepared as a companion to the Cache Creek Resources Management Plan (CCRMP), which is a river management plan that governs land use activities and environmental restoration within the present channel banks and 100-year floodplain (as determined by the U.S. Army Corps of Engineers).
-The two plans, which together will comprise the Cache Creek Area Plan of the County General Plan, recognize that in-channel and off-channel environments are different and require unique approaches that address their varying needs.
+The OCMPOff-Channel Mining Plan is being prepared as a companion plan to the Cache Creek Resources Management Plan (CCRMP), which is a river management plan that governs land use activities and environmental restoration within the present channel banks and 100-year floodplain (as determined by the U.S. Army Corps of Engineers).
+The two plans, which together will comprise the Cache Creek Area Plan CCAP adopted as a part of the County General Plan, recognize that in-channel and off-channel environments are different and require unique approaches that address their varying needs.
 At the same time, however, the County also recognizes that Cache Creek and its surrounding areas form an integrated system, and that activities which occur in one area affect the other.
-The Streamway Influence Boundary (see Figure 5) described in the Technical Studies' recommendations shows the approximate area subject to these interrelationships, based on the historical extent of the channel.
+The Streamway Influence Zone Boundary (see Figure 65) described originally in the recommendation of the 1995 Technical Studies' recommendations and updated reaffirmed in 2017 shows the approximate area subject to these interrelationships, based on the historical extent of the channel meander migration.
 Thus, although the planning areas for the two plans are mutually exclusive, both plans include integrated goals and policies that maximize the positive interrelationships between in-channel and off-channel concerns.